NewPast/PHP-Contact-Us-Script/ReadMe.md

                     $from_email = "web_page@$domain";
     }
     ```
-*   Validate subject and encode it if needed to prevent send failure:
+*   Validate the subject and encode it if needed to prevent send failure:
     ```php
     if ($subject && !preg_match('/^[A-Za-z ]+$/',$subject)){
                     $subject = "=?UTF-8?B?".base64_encode($subject)."?=";
     }
     ```
-*   Store captcha in session and compare it with variable
+*   Store the captcha in session and compare it with the variable
 *   Seek all posted variables
     ```php
     foreach ($_POST as $key => $value) {